rayhaanfarooq/rayhaanfarooq/README.md

 # Rayhaan Farooq

-## 🚀 Passionate Software Developer | AI/ML Enthusiast | Hackathon Winner
+## 🚀 Passionate Software Developer | Seeking Internships

 Hello, world! 👋 I'm Rayhaan, a dedicated software developer with a passion for turning complex challenges into elegant, scalable solutions.
 My journey in tech is fueled by a curiosity for all aspects of computer science and a drive to continuously expand my skillset.